Skip to Content

 Loaded with juicy, chile-spiced and succulent beef birria, this easy beef birria taco recipe is a real keeper.

-Beef Birria tacos on a plate with a bowl of sauce for dipping
+5 Beef Birria tacos on a plate with a bowl of consomé

-Put Your Homemade Beef Birria to Use and Make the Best Birria Tacos Ever!
+Make A Pot Of Homemade Beef Birria And Make The Best Birria Tacos Ever!

-It’s sort of amazing that something so tasty can be as simple to make as birra tacos are, but there are really only 5 main birria tacos ingredients!
+It’s sort of amazing that something so tasty can be as simple to make as birria tacos, but there are really only 5 main birria tacos ingredients!
 Here’s everything you’ll need to make these meaty, tender, filling tacos:

 beef birria taco cooked in a skillet